Tourists flock to Japan after COVID restrictions lifted

 Visitors may have to adjust to face masks, worn by most Japanese just about everywhere outside their own homes.
 Many stores and restaurants require customers to wear masks and sanitize their hands.
 Some establishments still close early, or have shuttered completely.

-But bookings from abroad with Japanese carrier All Nippon Airways Co., or ANA, have already jumped fivefold compared to last week, while bookings of flights out of Japan have doubled.
+But bookings from abroad with Japanese carrier All Nippon Airways Co., or ANA, have already jumped five-fold compared to last week, while bookings of flights out of Japan have doubled.

 Air Canada said bookings for Canadian travel to Japan jumped 51% this month compared to September, while the number of travelers from Japan to Canada grew 16% over the same period.